Members Info

 Always on time - this might be the job for you!

-Pretty self explanatory, this job is all about game time.
+Pretty self explanatory, this job is all about time and paying attention to the time.

 The official Timekeeper needs to:

-- Keep time for each quarter of the match.
+- Keep the official time for each quarter of the match.

-- Record on timekeeper sheet the time taken to play each quarter and the time in which quarters commenced.
+- Record on timekeeper sheet the time taken to play each quarter and the time in which quarters commenced and completed.

-- The Home Team is to lodge completed timekeeper sheet with the Team Manager after the game has finished.
+- The Home Team is to lodge completed timekeeper sheet with the Team Manager after the game has finished who will need to provide it to the Umpires (take a photo of this as you never know when we need to refer to it).

-- Sound the siren in accordance with the procedures contained in the EDFL’s rules and regulations.
+- Sound the siren when the umpires hold the ball up at the commencement of the quarter and when the time for the quarter or game is completed in accordance with the procedures contained in the EDFL’s rules and regulations.

 - Stop the clock used for timing of each quarter as required by the EDFL’s rules and regulations.